 Best Iced Coffee Maker: Enjoy Iced Coffee at Home

 Enjoying the best tasting ice coffee involves far more than just waiting for a pot of coffee to cool down and then pouring over ice.
-This often leads to a watered down acidic brew that can leave a bitter taste in the mouth.
+Doing it this way often leads to a watered down acidic brew that can leave a bitter taste in the mouth.

-Which Iced Coffee Makers Do I Recommend?
+Iced Coffee Makers I Recommend (2017 Top Picks)

-The Cuisinart single serve brewing system is the machine I use when I want iced coffee quickly, it’s as simple as inserting a coffee pod and pressing the button.
-To be honest it’s not a bad tasting brew but obviously not as good quality as the slower cold coffee brew method.
+The Cuisinart single serve brewing system is the machine I use when I want iced coffee quickly; it’s as simple as inserting a coffee pod and pressing the button.
+To be honest, it’s not a bad tasting brew but obviously not as good quality as the slower cold coffee brew method.

-If I’m feeling a bit more venturous I like to use my Bodum French Press to make iced coffee.
-This process is a bit longer but if you plan ahead you get a great tasting cold cup of coffee.
-The process involves brewing the coffee in the French Press for around 12 hours and then filtering the coffee.
-I will go into more detail further down in this article if this seems like something you want to try.
-(Also make sure to check out my best French Press reviews article for some of my handpicked favorites).
+If I’m feeling a bit more venturous, I like to use my Bodum French Press to make iced coffee.
+This cold brewing process is a bit longer, but if you plan you get a great tasting cold cup of coffee in roughly 12 hours (just set it up before you go the bed).

 Cold Brew Coffee Makers a Few More Options

 Your choices are not limited to expensive iced coffee makers like the Yama Glass cold drip I mentioned above.
 There are a few other cold brew coffee makers that are worth mentioning at a fraction of the cost.